 The apron of the table is another important factor to consider when adding armchairs to a dining space.

 The apron, also called skirt or skirting, refers to the portion of the dining table that is vertically positioned beneath the table top.
 This serves to hide any corner blocks, bracing, or any mechanical pieces underneath the table.
-The Chatham Downs dining table, pictured to the left, is a great example of a table with an apron.

 Aprons are typically 1.5-3 inches in height.